arbasirian/boxify/PUBLISHING.md

 ## 📋 **Prerequisites**

 ### 1. npm Account

 - Create an npm account at [npmjs.com](https://www.npmjs.com)
 - Verify your email address
 - Enable two-factor authentication (recommended)

 ### 2. npm Login

 ```bash
 npm login
 ```

 ### **Package Scope**

-Since we're using `@ar.basirian/react`, you'll be publishing under your personal npm scope:
+Since we're using `boxify-react`, you'll be publishing under your personal npm scope:

-- This will be published as `@ar.basirian/react`
+- This will be published as `boxify-react`
 - No organization setup required
 - Package will be public and accessible to everyone

 ### 4. GitHub Actions Setup

 - **NPM_TOKEN**: Add to GitHub repository secrets
 - **Workflows**: Already configured in `.github/workflows/`
 - **Branch Protection**: Recommended for main branch